Ax-0m/FrontendExpert/README.md

 Hey there!
 Welcome to my personal frontend bootcamp where I'm trying to remember how to code without AI carrying me every game.

-*Fair warning: I'm a League jungler, so you'll see some gaming references sprinkled throughout.
-Don't worry if you don't get them – the code stuff still makes sense!*
+*Fair warning: I'm a League jungler so there might be some LoL references here and there.
+The coding explanations work fine without them though!*

 ## What's this all about?